aaron-grau/curic/react/readings/intro_to_react_router.md

 Since we are writing single page apps, we don't want to refresh the page each time we change the browser location.
 Instead we want to update the location and update the app in response using javascript.
-Since we are using React we will use React Router to do this.
+We are using React, so we will use React Router to do this.
 To install React Router in your projects run `npm install --save react-router-dom`.
 Then import `HashRouter` from `react-router-dom` in your entry file.